What should Putin’s next steps be in Ukraine?

 The nuclear option

-This raises another question: what will Russian President Vladimir Putin do if he continues to face setbacks in fulfilling his military objectives?
+This raises another question: what will Russian President Vladimir Putin do if he continues to face setbacks to fulfill his military objectives?
 Could he resort to using nuclear weapons?

 Hockenhull says this is observed “very, very closely”.